kupl/SeamFuzz-Artifact/scripts/README.md

 # Scripts
 This directory contains script files for evaluating SeamFuzz and other fuzzers on a local FuzzBench framework.
+Each script file contains its usage example inside.

 * bench.txt                 : a list of benchmark programs for evaluation
 * fuzzer.txt                : a list of fuzzers for evaluation